linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

 ## Apply

-Finally, we can run `terraform apply` to put the imported config into the states.
+Finally, execute `terraform apply` to incorporate the imported configurations into the state.

-Don't forget to double check the sensitive values because TF might not be able to generate them.
+Don't forget to double check the reference to the sensitive values because Terraform may not be able to generate them.

 ```
 Apply complete!
 Resources: 3 imported, 0 added, 0 changed, 0 destroyed.